-There are emergency phones installed throughout the Fort Valley State University campus.
-The phones are located around academic buildings, public buildings, and residence halls.
-All of the emergency phones are linked to the Fort State University Police Dispatch Command Center.
+There are more than 52 emergency call phones installed throughout the Fort Valley State University campus.
+Emergency call phones are located in the public areas to include academic buildings, administration buildings, residence halls, elevators, parking lots and numerous outdoors locations.
+All of the emergency call phones are linked directly to the Fort State University Police Dispatch Command Center.

-Timely Warnings and Emergency Notifications
+Timely Warnings and Emergency Noti ications

-In the event that a serious crime arises, which, in the judgment of the Chief of Police or the college administration, constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
+In the event that a serious crime arises, which, in the judgment of the Chief of Police or the university administration, constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
 The warnings are sent out as soon as the pertinent information is available.